 Program evaluations should be tied directly to course syllabi to ensure that objectives are being met.
 For example, if a course is geared toward increasing financial literacy and preparing for the job market, the program should administer a pre- and post- evaluation of students’ financial skills.
 A Situational Judgement Test could be used to estimate students’ knowledge of appropriate business behaviors in different scenarios (e.g., preparing for an interview, writing a resume).

 Lastly, to maximize the benefits of prison education, programs should be tied to a post-release component that assists students in building and maintaining positive relationships on the inside and outside.
 While this would add to the cost of running an educational program, it would significantly reduce the costs of adding people back into that population.
 All prison education programs should adopt these best practices to make sure they are investing effectively and achieving the outcomes they intend to.
+[I think this last sentence is self-evident and could be replaced by something that reminds us of the value that reducing recidivism would have to society at large – which would tie nicely back to the first paragraph.]